An Integral Representation for the Dirac Propagator in the Reissner-Nordstr\"om Geometry in Eddington-Finkelstein Coordinates: Computation of the Resolvent

+All these Jost solutions converge locally uniformly as~$\varepsilon \searrow 0$ respectively~$\varepsilon \nearrow 0$ to smooth solutions of the ODE with~$\varepsilon=0$. \end{Lemma} We remark that, in the limit~$\varepsilon \searrow 0$, the asymptotics of the solutions near infinity and near the horizons was worked out in~\cite[Theorem~1.1]{krpoun-mueller}.
+We also point out that, in the case~$|\omega_\varepsilon | < m$, there is only one Jost solution, denoted by~$\widehat{\mathcal{J}}_{\infty}$, which decays exponentially at infinity.
+In this case, we choose an arbitrary fundamental solution which is linearly independent of~$\widehat{\mathcal{J}}_{\infty}$ and denote it by~$\widecheck{\mathcal{J}}_{\infty}$.
+This fundamental solution increases exponentially near infinity.
+It is not canonical.
+But our main theorem will not depend on this choice.

-\begin{proof} We begin with the Jost solutions near spatial infinity.
-According to Theorem~\ref{krpMul}, the solutions have the plane wave asymptotics with asymptotic phases given by~\eqref{asyPhase}.
+\begin{proof}[Proof of Lemma~\ref{defJost}] We begin with the Jost solutions near spatial infinity.
+According to Lemma~\ref{krpMul}, the solutions have the plane wave asymptotics with asymptotic phases given by~\eqref{asyPhase}.
 It suffices to consider the linear term in~\eqref{asyPhase}, because for large~$u$ it dominates the logarithm.
-In the case~$|\OmegaVar| > |m|$, by a Taylor expansion of the square root we obtain
+In the case~$|\omega_\varepsilon| > |m|$, by a Taylor expansion of the square root we obtain

-Since the imaginary term determines the decay behavior, it suffices to consider the second term.
-This shows that the combinations of real and imaginary parts in~\eqref{asy414} and~\eqref{asy416} ensure that the exponentials~$e^{\pm i \phi_\pm(u)}$ decay at infinity.
-This property is precisely what is needed in order for the Jost solutions to be well-defined.
-In the remaining case~$|\OmegaVar| \leq |m|$, using that~$\re \sqrt{m^2 - \omega_\varepsilon^2}>0$ we conclude that the exponentials~$e^{\pm i \phi_\pm(u)}$ again decay at infinity.